ligato/docs/docs/plugins/vpp-plugins.md

     "static":true
 }
 ```

-Use `etcdctl` to put compacted key-value entry:
+Use this `etcdctl` command to put the key-value entry:
 ```bash
 etcdctl put /vnf-agent/vpp1/config/vpp/v2/arp/tap1/192.168.10.21 '{"interface":"tap1","ip_address":"192.168.10.21","phys_address":"59:6C:45:59:8E:BD","static":true}'
 ```

-To remove configuration:
+Use this command to remove the configuration:

 ```bash
 etcdctl del /vnf-agent/vpp1/config/vpp/v2/arp/tap1/192.168.10.21
 ```

-**2. Using REST:**
+**REST**

-REST currently only supports the retrieval of the existing configuration.
-The following command can be used to read all ARP entries via cURL:
+REST only supports the retrieval of the existing configuration.
+Use this cURL command to read all ARP entries:

 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/arps
 ```

-**3. Using GRPC:**
+**gRPC**

 Prepare the ARP data:
 ```go